ResearchComputing/Documentation/The-Allocations-Process.md

 1. Fill out the [template](https://www.colorado.edu/rc/userservices/allocations) at the linked page in your preferred format.
 If you need assistance, please always feel free to email rc-help@colorado.edu.
 2. Login to [RCAMP](https://rcamp.rc.colorado.edu/)
-3. Fill out some basic information on your project
+3. Fill out some basic information about your request and create a project.
+This project is a space in which you can link multiple allocations, manage PIs, etc.
+4. After creating a project, upload the template to complete your allocation request.
 4. A committee will review your proposal and either accept, provide comments on adjustments that need to be made, or deny